1982 Alberta general election

+History

 Less than four years had passed since the Progressive Conservatives won their landslide victory in 1979.
 Premier Peter Lougheed decided to call a snap election to catch fledgling new parties off guard, most notably the separatist Western Canada Concept which was capitalizing on anger over Lougheed's perceived weakness in dealings with the federal government, in particular his acceptance of the hugely unpopular National Energy Program.
 The WCC's Gordon Kesler had won a by-election earlier in the year, and Lougheed decided that it would be wise to stage a showdown with the WCC sooner rather than later.

 Lougheed then proceeded to mount a campaign based largely on scare tactics, warning Albertans angry with Ottawa but yet uneasy with the WCC that they could end up with a separatist government by voting for a separatist party.
 Lougheed would also promise to sell the government owned airline Pacific Western Airlines, which the Lougheed government had purchased in 1974.
 The strategy worked for the Tories, who won their fourth consecutive term in government, and returned to the 62% popular vote level it had attained in the 1975 election.
 This netted the Tories 75 seats in the legislature—in terms of percentage of seats won, the second-largest majority government in the province's history.
 In the process, they reduced the opposition to only four MLAs in total.

 The Alberta Liberal Party was punished in the wake of the NEP.
 Barely able to field candidates in a third of the ridings, it went down to one of its worst showings in party history.